Tom Hardy (designer): Government

+Hardy has also been involved in nation-related projects such as: (1) Field research in context of economic development for Northern Thailand, (2) Project with Philippine Department of Trade and Industry Department of Trade and Industry (Philippines) for strategic use of renewable materials, (3) Brand-building consultation with Saudi Arabia Commission for Tourism and National Heritage, (4) U.S. Information Agency project on design and free-market economy in Post-Soviet Estonia.

 Design management and product design

 The 2007 anniversary issue of PC Magazine highlighted Hardy's innovative management leadership role in the original IBM ThinkPad development process and deemed him 'Innovator of the Year 1992'.
-Most recently, two products directly influenced by Hardy during his IBM career were selected in 2016 by Time Magazine as being among "The 50 Most Influential Gadgets of All Time".
+In 2016, two products directly influenced by Hardy during his IBM career were selected by Time Magazine as being among "The 50 Most Influential Gadgets of All Time".
 They are: (#5) the first IBM Personal Computer 5150 and (#21) the iconic IBM ThinkPad 700C.
 The 50 products were cited by Time as "The tech that forever changed the way we live, work and play".

+In the 2023 documentary film "Modernism, Inc." role as himself, Hardy reflected on IBM Design Program history in context of when Eliot Noyes, Paul Rand and Charles Eames were the corporate design consultants and transformed the brand image of IBM via design.

-Awards for Hardy's industrial design of IBM products:
+The following are awards for Hardy's industrial design of IBM products: